dlanza1/ExDeMon/doc/users-manual/components-source.md

 components.source.<other_confs> = <value>
 ```

 Component's properties to be loaded will be filtered by id.filters.
-All these regexs will build filter for ids with or operator.
+All these regexs will build filter for ids with "or" operator.

 If not properties source is configured, the default configuration is: